skip to content

 Courses of Preparation

-Essential: A Levels: At least two of Physics, Chemistry, Biology and Mathematics.
-No previous subject knowledge is necessary.
+Essential: No previous subject knowledge is necessary.

 Additional Information